SimHacker/lloooomm/03-Resources/documentation/mit-ai-memo-1996-44-lloooomm-vm-deep-dive.md

 All hard problems become easy when approached playfully

 #### 9.4 The Church-Turing Thesis Needs Cats
-Any computation can be performed by a Turing machine OR five debugging cats
+Any computation can be performed by a Turing machine OR five feline debugging team

 ### 10. IMPLEMENTATION DETAILS: THE MYSTERIOUS